 - What drew you to this job and this company?

 - What kind of company are you looking to work for?

-- What is your favorite thing about being a project manager?
+- What’s your favorite thing about being a project manager?

-- What is your least favorite thing about being a project manager?
+- What’s your least favorite thing about being a project manager?

 - What has your favorite project been?
 Why?

 - Do you have any questions for me?

 These questions may all seem high-level, but that’s the point!
 If you’re a good interviewer with a great interviewee, you can turn a handful of questions into an hour-long conversation.
 And this early in the process, you want to gauge the candidate’s comfort level and relatability.

 One note: ALWAYS ask that last question.
 If the candidate doesn’t have any questions (unless you exhaustively briefed them on the role, the company, the team, projects, etc.), that should be a red flag.
 After all, the interview process should not only enable you to get to know the candidate but also invite the candidate to get to know you.

 The in-person interview can teach you so much about your candidates.
 Here are just a few insights you can gain about a project manager you’re considering: